Rebirth Year Two

 –REFERENCE: In Action Comics #1003.
 International news-media begins referring to the team-up of Batman and Superman as “The World’s Finest.”
 This moniker will be used in reference to the duo every now and again, moving forward.

 –REFERENCE: In Action Comics #982, Superman Vol. 4 #36-37, Dark Nights: Metal #4, Heroes in Crisis #2, Batman Vol. 3 #68, Superman Vol. 5 #16, Event Leviathan #6, and Batman/Superman: World’s Finest #7-8.
-Batman learns about Superman’s major weakness to Kryptonite.
+Batman learns about Superman’s major weakness to Kryptonite (and his inability to see through lead with X-ray vision).
 He learns and studies the different types of Kryptonite and their various effects on Superman.
 There are many Kryptonite variations, including Green, Red, Gold, Periwinkle, White, Anti, Yellow, Blue, Black, and others.
 Batman then builds a data file, detailing how to surmount Superman in the off chance that the Man of Steel turns evil or is mind-controlled by an evil force.
 Batman will continuously catalog information about Superman, starting now.
 This information will be stored on the Bat-computer network.
 Notably, Superman actually gives Batman a Green Kryptonite ring with the expressed idea that he use it against him should he ever get mind-controlled or lose control.
 Batman also acquires various colored Kryptonite shards, storing them safely in the Batcave.
 Batman places a tiny sliver of Green Kryptonite (in a lead-lined case that blocks its radioactive emissions) into his utility belt.
 Batman also gives Superman a private communication device so he can reach him with ease.
 And last but not least, in the Fortress of Solitude, Batman meets Superman’s robot assistant Kelex.
 While the Fortress is all about solitude (as the name clearly states), Batman will spend a lot of time there, especially as his relationship with Superman matures over the years.
 We should imagine Fortress hang-outs sprinkled throughout the chronology.
 Furthermore, Superman allows Batman to link his Bat-Computer network with the advanced Kryptonian computer network inside the Fortress.

 –REFERENCE: In Superman: Man of Tomorrow #19.
 Batman and Superman discuss who would win in a fight if the latter was de-powered.
 Batman will often think about this, and it’s a subject the two will chat about every once in a while, moving forward.